UK launches talks for free trade deal with GCC in Riyadh

 UK Trade Secretary Anne-Marie Trevelyan is in the Saudi capital Riyadh to meet GCC Secretary General Dr Nayef Falah Al Hajraf.

-The International Trade Secretary expects the “hard yards of negotiations” to begin right away with the goal of striking a comprehensive free trade agreement with the GCC in sight.
+The trade secretary expects the “hard yards of negotiations” to begin right away with the goal of striking a comprehensive free trade agreement with the GCC in sight.

 “We have done a lot of preparation work to get to this point so we are starting with a blank canvas,” said a British trade official.
 “The hard yards of negotiations will start now”.